srinjoychakravarty/cannabis-webscraper/README.md

-Web-scraping cannabis data with Beautiful Soup and memorializing the fun with a garnishing of Byzantine Fault Tolerance in BigChainDB.
+Web-scraping cannabis data with Beautiful Soup and memorializing the fun with a sprinkle of Byzantine Fault Tolerance via BigChainDB.